 Research and Teaching Interests

 Professor Getahun’s research is on African and African Diaspora history, with a focus on contemporary Ethiopian/Eritrean refugee and immigrant communities in the United States.
-His other interests include urbanization and identity politics in the Horn of Africa.
+His other interests include urban history and a history of political violence in Ethiopia.